How can I get the permanent residence permit?

 2. Check if your residence period is sufficient

-• Check the years of legal residence required for naturalisation:
+• Check the required years of legal residence:

 • Generally 5 years.

-• Recognized refugees or those entitled to asylum4Not for subsidiary protection or deportation ban. with C1-level German: 3 years.
+• Recognized refugees or those entitled to asylum4Not for subsidiary protection or deportation ban. with a german C1-certificate: 3 years.

 • Skilled workers5You must be working as a skilled worker.
-Skilled workers perform jobs that require vocational training or a university degree.: 2 years of residence as a skilled worker (only if you have obtained your qualifications in Germany).6If the qualification was obtained abroad: 4 years.
+Skilled workers perform jobs that require vocational training or a university degree.: 3 years of residence as a skilled worker (if you have obtained your qualifications in Germany: 2 years).

-• Additional regulations apply for the Blue Card721 months (with B1) or 33 months (with A1) of residence with a Blue Card. and in the case of self-employment.83 years residence as a self-employed person.
+• Additional more favorable regulations apply for the Blue Card621 months (with B1) or 27 months (with A1) of residence with a Blue Card., self-employment73 years residence as a self-employed person and for family members of German citizens.8usually 3 years

 • Check if the duration of your asylum procedure counts: